shakebugs/shake-docs/docs/react/configuration-and-data/home-screen.md

     const actions = [
         new ShakeHomeAction(
             'Visit our roadmap',
-            'Check what faetures are next',
+            'Check what features are next',
             roadmapImage,
             () => {
                 // Open URL